spotinst/help/src/docs/administration/notification-center/create-a-notification-policy.md

 - SNS: Add an SNS topic ARN to receive notifications in AWS.
 - Slack: Add the webhook for a slack channel.
 In order to define the Channel, create a webhook URL [here](https://spinnakerteam.slack.com/apps/A0F7XDUAZ-incoming-webhooks).

-The following attributes will be sent as part of the JSON message via webhook/SNS/Slack:
+The following attributes will be sent as part of the JSON message via Webhook, SNS or Slack:

 - default
 - accountId